minio/docs/source/administration/server-side-encryption/server-side-encryption-sse-c.rst

 The procedure on this page configures and enables Server-Side Encryption with Client-Managed Keys (SSE-C).
-MinIO SSE-C supports client-driven encryption of objects *before* writing the object to disk.
+MinIO SSE-C supports client-driven encryption of objects *before* writing the object to the drive.
 Clients must specify the correct key to decrypt objects for read operations.

 MinIO SSE-C is functionally compatible with Amazon